-{\it Exponentially enhanced precision. ---} In Fig.~\ref{fig:exp_amp_region}, we present numerical data on the Fisher information $\mathcal I$ (cf.~Eq.~(\ref{eqn:GaussFisher})) as a function of system size $N$.
-For parameter values in the topologically non-trivial (see topological phase diagram in Fig.~\ref{fig:exp_amp_region}(b)) QUANTOS region, i.e. in panels (a) and (c) of Fig.~\ref{fig:exp_amp_region}, we find that $\mathcal I$ grows exponentially with $N$ (cf. Eq.~(\ref{eqn:one})) until it saturates towards a value that increases with decreasing $\Gamma$.
-By contrast, in the topologically trivial parameter regime (see Fig.~\ref{fig:exp_amp_region} (d)), no systematic exponential growth of $\mathcal I (N)$ is observed.
+In Fig.~\ref{fig:exp_amp_region}, we present numerical data on the Fisher information $\mathcal I$ (cf.~Eq.~(\ref{eqn:GaussFisher})) as a function of system size $N$.
+For parameter values in the topologically non-trivial hallmarked by a non-vanishing value of the spectral winding number $\nu$ (see topological phase diagram in Fig.~\ref{fig:exp_amp_region}(b)) QUANTOS region, i.e.\ in panels (a) and (c) of Fig.~\ref{fig:exp_amp_region}, we find that $\mathcal I$ grows exponentially with $N$ (cf.\ Eq.~(\ref{eqn:one})) until it saturates towards a value that increases with decreasing $\Gamma$.
+By contrast, in the topologically trivial parameter regime (see Fig.~\ref{fig:exp_amp_region}(d)), no systematic exponential growth of $\mathcal I (N)$ is observed.
+Thus, while the precise value of $\alpha$ (cf.~Eq.~(\ref{eqn:one})) is parameter dependent, a finite positive $\alpha$ only exists for non-zero $\nu$.
+In this sense, the observed enhanced sensitivity itself is a topologically stable phenomenon.
 We identify this behavior and its dependence on the spectral winding number $\nu$ as the quantum-physical counterpart of the exponential energy level-shift $\Delta E_0 \sim \Gamma \exp(\alpha_c N)$ that the edge-state of the NH Hamiltonian $\tilde{\mathcal H}$ has been found to exhibit in the classical limit \cite{Budich2020}.
-Via the Cramer-Rao bound (cf.~Eq.~(\ref{eqn:one})), this previously observed spectral sensitivity of $\tilde H$ is thus found to generally carry over to an exponentially enhanced precision $\Delta \Gamma$ in quantum-noise limited measurements.
+Via the Cramer-Rao bound (cf.~Eq.~(\ref{eqn:one})), this previously observed spectral sensitivity of $\tilde{\mathcal H}$ is thus found to generally carry over to an exponentially enhanced precision $\Delta \Gamma$ in quantum-noise limited measurements.